httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Often, issues will appear in the interactions between systems, and being able to see and interact directly with the communications powering these interactions can quickly solve them.

-Of course, this is where [HTTP Toolkit](https://httptoolkit.tech) fits in.
+[HTTP Toolkit](https://httptoolkit.tech) fits in perfectly here.
 HTTP Toolkit makes it easy to intercept & view HTTP or HTTPS traffic from clients, between backend servers, or sent to APIs, and to then edit that traffic live too, so you can test edge cases and narrow down which part of your inputs is causing you trouble.

 Alternatively, if you're working with a different protocol, or you need to inspect at the raw TCP level, [Wireshark](https://www.wireshark.org/) can be a godsend.
 Wireshark lets you capture & view raw packet data, and provides tools to interpret & filter packets with an understanding of a variety of protocols, although that can mean it has a steep learning curve.